 Yep, that’s not an exaggeration or trick.
-There are no fees and no minimum contribution.
+There are no extra fees and no minimum contribution.
 You can start with as little as $1.
-Your account fees are donation based.

 This makes saving for college accessible to anyone!
 Contribute what you can, even if it’s only a dollar at a time.
 Every little bit helps!